Carmine Di Sibio: Chairman and CEO

-Di Sibio was elected Global Chairman and CEO-elect for a four-year term on 17 January 2019 and assumed the role of Global Chairman and CEO of EY on 1 July 2019, succeeding Mark Weinberger who served for six years.
-In accepting his new role as EY's chief executive, Di Sibio remarked, “I am honored to be chosen to lead this great organization, which I have been part of for over 33 years.”
+Di Sibio was elected global chairman and CEO-elect for a four-year term on 17 January 2019 and assumed the role of global chairman and CEO of EY on 1 July 2019, succeeding Mark Weinberger who served for six years.
+In accepting his new role as EY's chief executive, Di Sibio remarked, "I am honored to be chosen to lead this great organization, which I have been part of for over 33 years."
+In June 2023, he announced his intention to retire in 2024.
+After Di Sibio retired from EY in June 2024, PayPal appointed him to its board of directors as an independent director.

 Philanthropy

 Di Sibio is on the board of Foundation for Empowering Citizens with Autism and Family Promise, as well as being a member of the Board of Trustees of Colgate University.

 Personal life

 Carmine Di Sibio is married and has four children.
 He lives in New Jersey in the US.
 Di Sibio is a sports aficionado.